 We are exposed to interest rate risk as our bank balances and some of our bank borrowings are carried at variable rates.
 We manage our interest rate exposure with a focus on reducing our overall cost of debt and exposure to changes in interest rates.
-During the Year, the Group did not use any hedge instrument or interest rate swap to manage its interest rate exposure.
+During the Year, the Group did not use any hedging instrument or interest rate swap to manage its interest rate exposure.
+The Group does not use any financial instruments for hedging purposes.

 We operate in Japan and our business transactions are principally denominated in Japanese Yen.
 However, we are exposed to foreign exchange risks associated with United States Dollars for expenses we incur in such currency.
-To manage such foreign exchange risks, we entered into foreign exchange transactions to purchase United States Dollars using Japanese Yen in FY2019.
+To manage such foreign exchange risks, we entered into foreign exchange transactions to purchase United States Dollars using Japanese Yen in FY2020.
 Our finance division monitors our foreign exchange fluctuation exposure closely.
 In light of the continued fluctuation of Japanese Yen against United States Dollars in recent years, we will continue manage our exposures in United States Dollars by maintaining significant amount of our cash and bank balances in Japanese Yen.